gskril/dune/README.md

 }

 const res = await dune.results<DuneData>(3224138)
-// res.result.rows will be of type DuneData[]
+// res.data.result.rows will be of type DuneData[]
 ```

 The `dune.execute` and `dune.results` methods support query params (text, number, and date).